MingTian99/RSDformer/README.md

 ```sh
 python PSNR_SSIM.py
 ```
-Please note that there exists the slight gap in the final version  due to errors caused by different testing devices and environments.
 It is recommended that you can download the visual deraining results and retest the quantitative results on your own device and environment.

 ### Visual Results